saveyak/Restraint-in-DC/README.md

 Read more at [USA Today.](https://www.usatoday.com/story/news/education/2020/07/25/disability-special-education-private-school-restraint/4737971002/)

 Thank you to Cody Winchester and Jacob Sanders for your help on this code.
+Feedback and corrections are highly appreciated.